mlgupta/keyper-docs/source/REST API.md

 Returns signed certificate for a host.

 **Input:**
-Input for the method can be submitted by including them in URL as part of HTTP GET reqeust (* denotes required field)
+Input for the method can be submitted by including them in URL as part of HTTP GET request (* denotes required field)

 * **hostname***: Hostname.
 * **keyid**: KeyID of the certificate as shown on the webconsole.